Bayesian Mixture Models for Heterogeneous Extremes: Introduction

 Extreme value theory \citep{coles2001, beirlant2004, HandbookExtremes2026} provides a statistical framework for modeling the tails of probability distributions.
 It offers tools to analyze and quantify the probability of extreme events, with the goal of assessing the risk associated with such occurrences.
 In a block maxima analysis, the data are partitioned into non-overlapping blocks, and the maximum value within each block is considered.
 Under mild conditions, the resulting series of block maxima is approximately independent and identically distributed, following a Generalized Extreme Value (GEV) distribution as a consequence of the extremal types theorem \citep[][Theorem~3.1]{coles2001}.
 The GEV distribution plays a central role in extreme value analysis due to this theoretical foundation.
 However, the theorem relies on the strong assumption that the raw data are independent and identically distributed, an assumption that may not hold in practice.
 Even when these conditions are met, the GEV distribution is merely a limiting object, whereas in practice only a finite amount of data is available.

-In this paper, we propose a flexible alternative model that remains grounded in the extremal types theorem while addressing potential misspecifications.
+In this paper, we propose a flexible alternative model that remains grounded in the extremal types theorem while addressing some potential misspecifications.
 Our approach generalizes the GEV by allowing the data to reveal when cross-block heterogeneity is present or when the GEV assumption is overly restrictive.
 We challenge the common practice of defaulting to the GEV distribution solely because it arises as a theoretical limit.
-As we demonstrate, alternative block-maxima-based models can be constructed that remain consistent with the extremal types theorem while offering greater robustness against misspecification and adaptability to diverse data patterns.
+As we demonstrate, alternative block-maxima-based models can be constructed that remain consistent with the extremal types theorem while offering a lower degree of misspecification and greater adaptability to diverse data patterns.
+The reasons underlying the GEV misspecification that our approach mitigates are twofold.
+First, the GEV arises as a limiting model, whereas our infinite mixture is sufficiently flexible to contain it as a special case; thus, it can accommodate deviations from the asymptotic regime at sub-asymptotic levels.
+Second, we emphasize that under heterogeneity, each block maximum should be viewed as arising from a distinct GEV component associated with a mixture model, thereby motivating our approach over a single GEV specification.

 Our model specification is based on a mixture of GEV kernels and thus contributes to the growing body of work exploring mixture models in extreme value theory. \cite{boldi2007} introduced a mixture model for the angular density in a multivariate extreme value setting.
 Bernstein polynomials, which can be viewed as flexible mixtures of beta densities, have also been used to model multivariate extremes \citep[e.g.,][]{guillotte2016, marcon2016, hanson2017}.
 More recently, \cite{tendijck2023} proposed a mixture-based extension of the Heffernan–Tawn model for bivariate extremes, and \cite{andre2025} introduced Gaussian mixture copulas to model dependence in both the body and the tails of joint distributions.
 Our proposed methodology differs from these contributions in several fundamental respects.
 Most notably, we focus on the block maxima setting; the kernel in our mixture corresponds to the canonical univariate extreme value distribution, widely regarded as the natural reference in this context; finally, our emphasis is on marginal tail behavior, rather than on extremal dependence.
 Parenthetically, it is important to distinguish our contribution from models based on spliced distributions, which are sometimes also referred to as extreme value mixture models \citep[e.g.,][]{macdonald2011}---though the term extreme value spliced distributions would arguably be more accurate for the latter.